 Looking at affordable solutions, and after reviewing a dozen solutions going from Digital Ocean, Hetzner, OVH, and more, I decided to go with Scaleway.

-Why Scaleway? their object storage solution is cheap, you have great configuration options to manage privacy, lifecycle rules, and up to 100Gbp/s bandwidth.
+Why Scaleway? their object storage solution is cheap (I divided the bill by almost 100 compared to Google Cloud Storage), you have great configuration options to manage privacy, lifecycle rules, and up to 100Gbp/s bandwidth.
 Furthermore, despite their offer uses the public Internet, the peering is quite good Worldwide, meaning you can expect a good bandwidth even if you download or upload from Australia or the US.

 However, nothing is perfect.
 The Scaleway documentation is quite minimal.
 There are no official client libraries, nor examples of basic operations like downloading an object from a Scaleway bucket in Java.
 That’s the purpose of this blog post.